Bridging Kolmogorov Complexity and Deep Learning: Asymptotically Optimal Description Length Objectives for Transformers: Experiments Analysis

 The results for Transformers with different training objectives and initializations are shown in Table~\ref{tab:transformer_results}.
 Only the manually initialized model exhibits strong length generalization (OOD accuracy).
 All randomly initialized models fit the training set, but struggle with length generalization.
 The model trained with the variational objective from a random initialization does not achieve a loss comparable to the ALTA-compiler initialization.
 This suggests that while the objective may select for models with stronger generalization, standard optimization techniques fail to effectively find a strong minimizer, which we investigate further next.

 \paragraph{Optimization analysis} To understand why our Transformer models underfit the proposed objective when randomly initialized, we study the simplified setting of a 2-layer MLP on a simple identity task, with details in \ref{sec:mlp-experiments}.
 We use a shared GMM prior and Gaussian posteriors for each weight.
 Again, we see that random initialization fails to find a loss comparable to that achieved via manual initialization, indicating poor optimization of the proposed objective.
 By inspecting the learned prior and posterior distributions compared to those from manual initialization, we identify that one potential culprit is that the prior distribution collapses to a unimodal distribution (see Figure~\ref{fig:mlp_plots} in \ref{sec:mlp-experiments}).
 This is in contrast to our manually identified solution which consists of a multimodal distribution with low variance components, which leads to a significantly lower KL divergence.

-\paragraph{Discussion} These results suggests that future work should consider alternative optimization procedures that discourage this form of collapse, or consider alternative families of asymptotically optimal codes altogether.
-We discuss potential alternative approaches for constructing practical families of codes, including a relaxed notion of asymptotically \emph{quasi-optimal} families of codes, in \ref{sec:quasi-optimal}.
+These results suggests that future work should consider alternative optimization procedures that discourage this form of collapse, or consider alternative families of asymptotically optimal codes altogether.